 Get immersed in their culture on a visit to the town of Cherokee.
 Weavers make baskets, hunters shoot blowguns and workers hull canoes at Oconaluftee Indian Village, which recreates an 18th-century Cherokee community.
 Artifacts at the Museum of the Cherokee Indian take visitors on a 13,000-year journey, including the Paleo-Indian period and the Trail of Tears, the tribe’s forced move to Oklahoma.
 Bonfires at nearby Oconaluftee Islands Park commemorate the journey with lively costumes and movements.
 Creativity shines at Qualla Arts and Crafts Mutual, the oldest Native American cooperative in the United States.
 Pottery, toys and beadwork make meaningful souvenirs.

 The legacy of the Eastern Band of the Cherokee Indians extends beyond town.
-In Hayesville, free self-guided tours cover a summer house, winter house and food storage crib at the Cherokee Homestead Exhibit.
+In Hayesville, the 2-mile Quanassee Path starts at the Cherokee Cultural Center and leads to four other sites, including the Cherokee Homestead Exhibit.
+There, take a free self-guided tour that covers a summer house, winter house and food storage crib.
 At the adjacent museum, see rare Cherokee quilts, carvings and baskets.

 1 American Indian Heritage Celebration

 1 American Indian Heritage CelebrationRaleighSee on map